kevinyjn1/kevinyjn1/README.md

 - Yun Jong Na (kevinyjn@umich.edu)

 **Description:**
 A classification pipeline that leverages in-game metrics at the 25-minute mark to predict League of Legends match outcomes.
-We process ~9,800 matches (two team-level records each) from OraclesElixir, clean and engineer features, then compare logistic regression variants to find the optimal sparse model.
+We process ~9,800 matches (two team-level records each) from OraclesElixir, clean and engineer features, then compare logistic regression variants to find the optimal model.

 **Key Highlights:**
 - **Baseline Logistic Regression:** 81.25% test accuracy, ROC-AUC 0.8976